-Usually, wind turbine spacing is determined by the rotor diameter and local wind conditioners.
+Usually, wind turbine spacing is determined by the rotor diameter and local wind conditions.

-Estimates generally suggest spacing turbines between 5 and 10 rotor diameters apart.
+Estimates suggest spacing turbines between 5 and 10 rotor diameters apart.

 If prevailing winds are generally from the same direction, then your turbines may need to be installed 3 or 4 rotor diameters apart (in the direction perpendicular to the prevailing winds).